Magnolia Bush Magnolia stellata

 - Leaf Description:

-- Leaves are alternate, simple, entire margin, narrow-oblong to obovate, 2"-4" long, acute base, obtuse apex.
-They are dark green and glabrous above, and the underside of the leaf is a lighter green, hairy, and reticulate.
-The fall color is yellow.
+- The leaves are alternate, simple, narrow-oblong to obovate, 2.5 to 4-inches long with an acute base, obtuse apex, and entire margins.
+During the summer, they are dark green and glabrous above, and the underside of the leaf is a lighter green, hairy, and reticulate.
+When the leaves initially emerge in the spring, they are bronze colored, and their fall color is yellow.

 -